 Do pediatricians get paid well?

 There are several online sources that quote wages for Pediatricians, the two most common of which are Medscape and the Bureau of Labor Statistics (BLS).
 The BLS quotes the average wage of a Pediatrician as $184,570 per year However, according to Medscape, Pediatricians earn about $232,000 per year.
-Although both of these companies quote a significant difference in annual wages, it is important to note that Pediatricians often rank as one of the lower paid Physician specialties.
+Although both of these companies quote a significant difference in annual wages, it is important to note that Pediatricians often rank as one of the lower-paid Physician specialties.

 What is the difference between a doctor and a pediatrician?

 All Pediatricians are doctors, however, not all doctors are pediatricians.
-All physicians are trained to perform routine medical evaluations, assess medical problems, make accurate diagnosis, and prescribe medication.
+All physicians are trained to perform routine medical evaluations, assess medical problems, make an accurate diagnosis, and prescribe medication.
 Internal medicine doctors and family medicine doctors commonly work with patients of every age.
 However, Pediatricians specialize in providing medical care exclusively to children of all ages including infants, adolescents, and teenagers up to age 18.

 Do pediatricians deliver babies?

 No, a Pediatrician does not deliver babies.
 An Obstetrician is the medical specialist that is the expert in child delivery.
 Along with labor and delivery nurses, Obstetricians are qualified and skilled in delivering babies and are the important specialists that together work as a "delivery team".
 A pediatrician can care for your baby once it's delivered, but they usually won't deliver it.